MANAN136SCET/Manan/README.md

 ### Special Thanks

-- Special Thanks to **Prof. Dhatri Pandya - Assistant Professor at SCET** for guidance.
+- Special Thanks to **Prof. Dhatri Pandya** for guidance - Assistant Professor at SCET
 - Thanks to **NASA** for providing access to the PACE satellite data, enabling this project.